RTradeLtd/temporal-api-documentation/source/includes/ipfs/_ipfs_api.md

 This endpoint is compatible with a majority of the IPFS HTTP API libraries, such as [js-ipfs-http-client](https://github.com/ipfs/js-ipfs-http-client).
 If you want to use `go-ipfs-api`, we maintain a [fork](https://github.com/RTradeLtd/go-ipfs-api) that allows you to insert an authentication header with your API calls.

-This feature is experimental, and only available in the development environment.
-To access this feature, point your clients to `https://dev.api.ipfs.temporal.cloud`
+To access this feature, point your clients to `https://api.ipfs.temporal.cloud`

 ## Authentication